Red-necked spurfowl: Description

 The red-necked spurfowl is 25–38 cm in length, with significant size differences between the subspecies.
 It is a generally dark spurfowl, brown above and black-streaked grey or white underparts.
 The bill, bare facial skin, neck and legs are bright red.

-Distribution and habitat
+Distribution

-The red-necked spurfowl breeds across the central belt of Africa and down the east coast to South Africa.
+The red-necked spurfowl occurs across the central region of Africa below the Congo Basin.
+It is found in Angola, southern Gabon and the southern Democratic Republic of the Congo.
+In the east it occurs in Uganda, Rwanda and Burundi to southern Kenya and Tanzania.
+Its distribution continues down the eastern side of Southern Africa, being absent from most parts of Namibia, Botswana and the western parts of South Africa.

 Behaviour and ecology

 The red-necked spurfowl is a wary species, keeping to deep cover, although it sometimes feeds in open scrub or cultivation if disturbance is limited and there are thickets nearby.
 The nest is a bare scrape, and three to nine eggs are laid.

 Status

 Widespread and common throughout its large range, the red-necked spurfowl is evaluated as Least Concern on the IUCN Red List of Threatened Species.